 Course Learning Objectives:

-• Compare and contrast how different theories explain infant and toddler development.
+- Compare and contrast different theories of infant and toddler development.

 HDFS 310 (Infant and Child Development in Context) or PSY 260 (Child Psychology).